 REQUIREMENTS FOR GRADUATION.
 All students who believe they have met the requirements of a degree or certificate from Grays Harbor College are required to submit an Application for Degree to the Admissions Office at least one quarter before graduating.
 The college transcript evaluator will conduct a degree audit to determine whether the student has earned the degree or certificate for which he/she is applying.
-Upon completion of the program requirements, an Associate of Applied Science - Transfer Degree Nursing is awarded to students successfully completing both years of the program.
-A Certificate of Completion in Practical Nursing is awarded to students who successfully complete the fourth quarter of the program and take the optional NURS 198 course.
+Upon completion of the program requirements, an Associate in Nursing DTA/MRP is awarded to students successfully completing both years of the program.
+A Certificate of Completion in Practical Nursing is awarded to students who successfully complete the third quarter of the program, are deemed safe in clinical, and take the optional PVR/LPN course.